Preventing infections when visiting

 - Dry your hands with a clean paper towel.

-- Do not touch the sink and faucets after you wash your hands.
-Use the paper towel to turn the water off and open the door.
+- DO NOT touch the sink and faucets after you wash your hands.
+Use the paper towel to turn off the faucet and open the door.

-You may also use alcohol-based hand cleaners (sanitizers).
+You may also use alcohol-based hand cleaners (sanitizers) if your hands are not visibly soiled.

-- They may be found in a patient's room and throughout a hospital or other health care facility.
+- Dispensers can be found in a patient's room and throughout a hospital or other health care facility.

-- Apply a dime-sized amount in the palm of one hand.
+- Apply a dime-sized amount of sanitizer in the palm of 1 hand.

-- Rub your hands together, making sure all surfaces on both sides of your hands are covered.
+- Rub your hands together, making sure all surfaces on both sides of your hands and between your fingers are covered.

 - Rub until your hands are dry.

 Staff and visitors should stay home if they feel sick or have a fever.
-This will help protect everyone in the hospital.
+This helps protect everyone in the hospital.

-Remember, what may seem like just a little cold to you can be a big problem for someone in the hospital who is sick.
+Remember, what may seem like just a little cold to you can be a big problem for someone who is sick and in the hospital.
 If you are not sure if it is safe to visit, call your doctor or nurse and ask them about your symptoms before you visit the hospital.

 Anybody who visits a hospital patient who has an isolation sign outside their door should stop at the nurses' station before entering the patient's room.

 Isolation precautions create barriers that help prevent the spread of germs in the hospital.
-They may be needed to protect you or the patient you are visiting.
+They are needed to protect you and the patient you are visiting.
+The precautions are also needed to protect other patients in the hospital.

 When a patient is in isolation, visitors may: